Love's Train: Silk Sonic version

 The American superduo Silk Sonic, which consists of Bruno Mars and Anderson .Paak, recorded a version of "Love's Train" as a commemorative song for Valentine's Day.
-It was released on February 14, 2022, by Aftermath Entertainment and Atlantic Records.
-The song was selected as the fourth single from their debut album An Evening With Silk Sonic (2022) and was first issued to airplay in Italy on March 18, 2022.
-It was later added to the album An Evening With Silk Sonic on streaming services and is also included on the webstore exclusive vinyl recording.
-A soul and funk song, it features new production by Bruno Mars and D'Mile.
-"Love's Train" was well received by music critics, who praised Mars and .Paak's vocals and their commitment to the original version of the song.
+It was released as the album's fourth single on February 14, 2022, by Aftermath Entertainment and Atlantic Records.
+"Love's Train" was later added to An Evening with Silk Sonic on streaming services and included on the webstore exclusive vinyl recording.
+The soul and funk song was produced by Mars and D'Mile.
+"Love's Train" was well received by music critics, who praised Mars and .Paak's vocals and commitment to the original version.
 To promote "Love's Train", Silk Sonic performed it at the 2022 Billboard Music Awards.
-The song won Outstanding Duo, Group or Collaboration (Traditional) at the 54th NAACP Image Awards.
+It won Outstanding Duo, Group or Collaboration (Traditional) at the 54th NAACP Image Awards.

 Background

 Felton Pilate confessed that the group was surprised by the Silk Sonic's cover, as not only the latter didn't contact them, but Con Funk Shun's publishing company didn't tell Pilate about Silk Sonic's intention to record a cover of "Love's Train".
 He was grateful and humbled that Silk Sonic chose their song.
 Regarding the cover's production Pilate felt that Mars and .Paak were able "to keep the original emotion, and the energy behind it".
-He furthered, that Silk Sonic and D'Mile studied the original song in order to recapture its authenticity, and added some new sounds that Con Funk Shun could have done if they "had another shot at covering" their own track.
+He furthered, that Silk Sonic and D'Mile studied the original song in order to recapture its authenticity, and added some new sounds that Con Funk Shun could have done if they could cover their track.

 On February 14, 2022, Mars announced the release of Con Funk Shun's "Love's Train" cover, via Instagram.
-He also affirmed that it is one of his and .Paak's favorite songs to play and cover. .Paak wrote on his Instagram account, "We wanna dedicate this to that special someone!"
+He also affirmed that it is one of his and .Paak's favorite songs to play and cover.
+Paak wrote on his Instagram account, "We wanna dedicate this to that special someone!"
 In a similar publication, Silk Sonic typed on Twitter, "We love this song so much we wanted to sing it for y'all".
-A press release also describes the track as one of Mars and .Paak’s "favorite songs".
+A press release described the track as one of Mars and .Paak’s "favorite songs".